taosdata/Bailongma/blm_telegraf/README.md

 set the number of workers who process the database request. default is 10

 --dbname
-set the database name in TDengine, if not exists, a database will be created after this dbname. default is "prometheus".
+set the database name in TDengine, if not exists, a database will be created after this dbname. default is "telegraf".

 --dbuser
 set the user name that have the right to access the TDengine. default is "root"